 Get Legal Help From Our Personal Injury Attorneys

 A big problem I see with people who try and settle their own cases without an attorney is that the injured person forgets, or is not aware, they owe their medical payments coverage back.
 So you have, for example, $3,000 in medical bills which are paid by your own auto insurance company.
 You settle with the other insurance company for the drunk guy that hit you for $2500 in your pocket.
 You spend all of that money, then one day you get that letter in the mail that you were never expecting, from your own insurance company, that threatens to sue you if you do not repay them that $3000 that they paid on your behalf.
 What do you do?
 Well, it is too late at that point.
 You owe the money.
 There are things you can do to try and cut your losses, but the bottom line is… you got hurt, and after you settle, you owe money.

 Don’t let this happen to you.
-If you are injured and have questions about third party denial claims, or how your bills are going to be paid after your car wreck, give us a call at (615) 807-7900 and let us make sure you come out on top.
+If you are injured in Tennessee and have questions about third party denial claims, or how your bills are going to be paid after your car wreck, give us a call at (615) 807-7900 and let us make sure you come out on top.